 - Meanwhile, in a large skillet, cook the beef, sausage, mushrooms, carrots, celery, onion and garlic over medium heat until meat is no longer pink and the vegetables are tender; drain.

-- Stir in the orange juice, orange peel, nutmeg, Worcestershire sauce and 1/4 teaspoon each salt and pepper.
+- Stir orange juice, orange peel, nutmeg, Worcestershire sauce and 1/4 teaspoon each salt and pepper into skillet.
 Bring to a boil; cook until liquid is evaporated.

 - Drain potatoes and place in a large bowl.
-Add the mustard, brown sugar, vinegar and remaining salt and pepper; mash until smooth.
+Add mustard, brown sugar, vinegar and remaining salt and pepper; mash until smooth.
 Spread over meat mixture.